-We present a method for translating music across musical instruments, genres, and styles.
-This method is based on a multi-domain wavenet autoencoder, with a shared encoder and a disentangled latent space that is trained end-to-end on waveforms.
-Employing a diverse training dataset and large net capacity, the domain-independent encoder allows us to translate even from musical domains that were not seen during training.
-The method is unsupervised and does not rely on supervision in the form of matched samples between domains or musical transcriptions.
-We evaluate our method on NSynth, as well as on a dataset collected from professional musicians, and achieve convincing translations, even when translating from whistling, potentially enabling the creation of instrumental music by untrained humans.
+We present a method for translating music across musical instruments and styles.
+This method is based on unsupervised training of a multi-domain wavenet autoencoder, with a shared encoder and a domain-independent latent space that is trained end-to-end on waveforms.
+Employing a diverse training dataset and large net capacity, the single encoder allows us to translate also from musical domains that were not seen during training.
+We evaluate our method on a dataset collected from professional musicians, and achieve convincing translations.
+We also study the properties of the obtained translation and demonstrate translating even from a whistle, potentially enabling the creation of instrumental music by untrained humans.